 PlateSpin migrates, protects Linux workloads

 Novell's PlateSpin unit has beefed up its data protection and migration tools with better Linux support.
-The new PlateSpin Forge 3.0, Protect 10.0 and Migrate 9.0 include support for Linux logical volume manager (LVM)
+The new PlateSpin Forge 3.0, Protect 10.0 and Migrate 9.0 include support for Linux logical volume manager (LVM) snapshots.
+These applications can now gracefully quiesce running applications before taking a snapshot, as part of the protection or migration scheme.

 "Being part of Novell, we have much stronger demand for Linux support now," said Jan Kotowski, Platespin senior product manager.
 Supported Linux distributions include Red Hat Enterprise Linux 4 and 5, and Novell SUSE Linux Enterprise Server 10 and 11.